NxPKG/khulnasoft-docs/content/waf/custom-rules/use-cases/update-rules-customers-partners.md

 - Sharing brand assets and marketing materials

 {{<Aside type="warning">}}
-The example rules in this page can bypass Cloudflare's security features and are generally not recommended.
+The example rules in this page can bypass Khulnasoft's security features and are generally not recommended.
 Use with caution.
 {{</Aside>}}

 ## Use ASN in custom rules

-If a customer or partner is large enough, you could set up a custom rule based on an [autonomous system number (ASN)](https://www.cloudflare.com/learning/network-layer/what-is-an-autonomous-system/).
+If a customer or partner is large enough, you could set up a custom rule based on an [autonomous system number (ASN)](https://www.Khulnasoft.com/learning/network-layer/what-is-an-autonomous-system/).

 ### Allow traffic by ASN